 We have investigated the evidence for structural changes in the parameters of autoregressive models for U.S. macroeconomic time series, including series measuring production growth, inflation, and labor market conditions.
-To account for the substantial a priori uncertainty associated with the correct specification for such models, we have developed a feasible 12 See, for example Charles et al. (2018). approach to conduct Bayesian Model Averaging for autoregressive models with structural changes, where the model space encompasses lag selection, the number of structural changes, and the type of each structural change.
+To account for the substantial a priori uncertainty associated with the correct specification for such models, we have developed a feasible approach to conduct Bayesian Model Averaging for autoregressive models with structural changes, where the model space encompasses lag selection, the number of structural changes, and the type of each structural change.
 Using an extensive Monte Carlo experiment, we find that the proposed procedure performs very well for identifying the correct autoregressive lag structure, and the correct number and types of structural changes.

 Our results suggest overwhelming evidence of structural breaks for all U.S. macroeconomic series that we consider over the post-war sample period.
 For most series, there are multiple structural breaks detected.
 We find ubiquitous evidence for at least one, and often multiple, breaks in conditional variance parameters, and for price inflation series we find evidence of substantial changes in autoregressive slope parameters.
-For most series, the exceptions being wage inflation and core CPI inflation, we find only slight evidence for breaks in model intercept parameters.
+For most series we find mixed evidence for breaks in the intercept parameter, with posterior probability spread out across models with no break in intercept and models with a single break in intercept.

 We use our procedure to provide Bayesian Model Averaged evidence on a variety of macroeconomic phenomena, including changes in the trend growth rate of real GDP, changes in the natural rate of unemployment, changes in the level and persistence of inflation, and the continuation of the so-called macroeconomic "Great Moderation".
-We do not find any evidence for substantive changes in the trend growth rate of real GDP or in the natural rate of unemployment over the entire sample period.
-We do find strong evidence for changes over time in the persistence of core inflation series, with this persistence rising during the 1960s and falling around 1990.
+We find evidence for substantive reductions in the trend growth rate of real GDP that occurred during the 2000s, but find little evidence for changes in the natural rate of unemployment.
+We find strong evidence for changes over time in the persistence of core inflation series, with this persistence rising during the 1960s and falling around 1990.
 Finally, our results suggest that the Great Moderation is alive and well, notwithstanding a burst in volatility associated with the Great Recession.